liborty/sets/README.md

 ## Release Notes (Latest First)

+**Version 1.0.1** - some tidying up of code, no changes of functionality.

 **Version 1.0.0** - stable version with some minor improvements to README.md (this document).
 Updated to `indxvec = "^1"` and Rust edition 2021.

 **Version 0.1.8** - 'infsup' now returns struct MinMax (defined in crate 'sets').